lbl-srg/ctrl-flow-dev/server/src/parser/README.md

 ### MODELICAPATH

-There is an implementation of the `MODELICAPATH` concept in [loader.ts](./loader.ts) to allow searching multiple packages for a type defintion.
+There is an implementation of the `MODELICAPATH` concept in [loader.ts](./loader.ts) to allow searching multiple packages for a type definitions.

 ## TODO

 ### Modelica Standard Library
 Currently data is NOT being pulled in from the Modelica Standard Library.
+A simple filter in [loader.ts](./loader.ts) is preventing loading files from the Modelica Standard Library.

 ### Modifiers
 It is likely a good idea to try and separate out 'Modifier' like objects that have a modelicaPath vs. those that do not. `redeclare` and `final` only relate to modifiers that have a `modelicaPath`.